dallasbrittany/news-crawler/README.md

 If you use this tool, please use it responsibly.
 Data isn't free, and neither is journalism.

-## Immediate Issues
-- The timeout option isn't working right, probably because of the weird thing Cursor decided to do with threads

 ## Usage
 - Install with `pipenv` with the Python version specified in `.python-version` -- see bottom of this file for some `pipenv` tips.
 - The crawler can be run in two modes: CLI or API.
 The CLI mode is mainly for quickly experimenting and watching headlines scroll by.
 The API mode has been added so a UI can be built to connect to it for easier viewing of the articles.